Kalyanam (2016 TV series)

-Kalyanam (கல்யாணம்) is a 2016 Singaporean soap opera starring Karthikeyan Somasundram, Nithya Shree, Jaynesh and Eswari Gunasagar.
+Kalyanam is a 2016 Singaporean soap opera starring Karthikeyan Somasundram, Nithya Shree, Jaynesh and Eswari Gunasagar.
 It was created by I.Sundar and is executively produced by Megastar Production's 'V.Kalaiselvan and Susiilaa Shanmugam.
 With Production Managed by Shasirekka Rountan and Lavin Selvan.
 It aired on Mediacorp Vasantham from 4 April 2016 to 23 June 2016, on Monday through Thursday at 10:00 pm SST for 45 episodes.

 The drama follows the story of a bold girl, Anjali and her love-hate relationship with a wildlife photographer, Arjun.
 The theme of this soap opera centered on love and Singapore Indian marriage tradition.

 Plot

 The story revolves around a crazy, outgoing and bold girl, Anjali and her unusual love-hate relationship with her boyfriend Arjun, a wildlife photographer.
 Their almost heavenly, sweet courtship days and their close-to-hell married chaos makes up the crux of the story.